Pressio/pressio/docs/pages/components/nonlinsolvers_nr.md

 						   LinearSolverType && lsolver);
 ```

-- `ProblemClassType`:
+- `system`:
-  - type of the class defining the problem to solve
+  - instance of the problem you want to solve
   - Requirements: must conform to either the residual-jacobian API or the fused residual-jacobian API

-- `StateType`:
+- `state`:
-  - type of the data structure you use for the state
+  - your state
   - Requirements: must be copy constructible

-- `LinearSolverType`:
+- `lsolver`:
-  - self-explanatory
+  - linear solver called at each inner iteration
   - Requirements: must conform to this [API](/Users/fnrizzi/Desktop/work/ROM/gitrepos/pressio/docs/html/md_pages_components_linsolvers.html)

 ### Ops